 The magnitude 7.8 quake hit central Nepal on the morning of Saturday 25th April, with the epicentre just 50 miles north of Kathmandu.
 Thousands of people have been killed, with untold destruction affecting homes, schools, hospitals and cultural landmarks.

 With the quake's epicentre in the isolated rural area between Kathmandu and Pokhara, the death count is expected to rise substantially as officials and aid workers reach the more inaccessible areas worst-affected by the disaster.
-Charities and humanitarian organisations like SOS Children are reacting swiftly but the scale of the disaster is yet to become clear.
+Charities and humanitarian organisations like SOS Children's Villages are reacting swiftly but the scale of the disaster is yet to become clear.